-Did you know cupcake liners make the perfect base for a kids fish craft?
+Did you know cupcake liners make the perfect base for a fish kids craft?
 No matter if they are solid colored or patterned, regular-sized or mini-sized, you can create the most adorable ocean fish scene out of cupcake liners.
+This adorable fish kids craft is a great craft for any time of the year but especially on those hot summer afternoons when you need to take a break inside.

 - Blue sheet of cardstock paper